JafarDigital/Simple-GraphQL-Book-Management/README.md

 - Edit existing books inline
 - Delete books
 - Search by title or genre (case-insensitive)
-- Clean and dark-themed interface
-- Zero build tools required — runs in any browser
 - Backend powered by Apollo Server and MongoDB

 ---